ps2homebrew/Open-PS2-Loader/README.md

 To begin:

-1. In the APPS folder, create a folder with the name of the ELF you want to add
+1. In the APPS folder, create a new folder with the name of the ELF you want to add
-2. In that folder, place the ELF
+2. In this new folder, place the ELF and create also a text file called `title.cfg`.
-3. Create a text file called `title.cfg` and in that file, put the following instructions:
+3. In that file, add the following instructions:

 ```
 title=My App Name